-It's a three-in-one husiness which has been closely identified with Austin's progress for 57 years.
+It's a three-in-one business which has been closely identified with Austin's progress for 57 years.

-For W. H. Morley occupies the peculiar position of being head of three distinct business firms, all located in the same building.
-As a retail establishment he operates the Morley Drug company; as a wholesale, the Austin Whoelsale Drug company, and as a manufacturing firm, the Cactus Line Products company.
+For W. H. Moriey occupies the peculiar position of being head of three distinct business firms, all located in the same building.
+As a retail establishment he operates the Moriey Drug company; as a wholesale, the Austin Whoelsale Drug company, and as a manufacturing firm, the Cactus Line Products company.

-Founded by his father in 1874. the business has been located within the same block for its entire history.
-The first store was located at the corner of East Sixth and Brazos streets, and the presand Brazos streets, and the pres-pared, bottled and labeled-and this ent firm occupies a three-story is the work of the wholesale drugbuilding at 200 East Sixth street glat.
+Founded by his father in 1874, with the business has been located within the same block for its entire history.
+The first store was located at the corner of East Sixth and Brazos streets, and the present firm occupies s. three-story is th building at 200 East Sixth street.

-Two years after the drug com-3- N-1 BUGINESS Pany was established by W. J. Morioy, the present owner's father, B. K. Morley, a brother, became a member of the firm.
-In 1885 the laboratory was moved to St. Louis while S. K. Morley remained here to operated the retail firm, but later the entire tusiness was again united in Austiti, Since 1920, Will Morley has been in charge of the business, but his father, who now lives in Californ's, still keeps a watchful eye on the firm, and during a recent visit in Austin he injoyed many a reminiscent story over the "early days" of his busifless.
+Modern Drug Store Two years after the drug company was established by W. J. Moriey, the present owner's father, S. K. Morley, a brother, became a member of the firm.
+In 1885 the laboratory was moved to St. Louis while S. K. Morley remained here to operated the retail firm, but later the entire tusiness was again united in Austiti.
+Since 1920, Will Morley has been in charge of the business, but his father, who now lives in Californ's, still keeps a watchful eye on the firm, and during a recent visit in Austin he injoyed many a reminiscent story over the "early days" of his busifless.

-It was in the "carly days," moreover, that a customer meandered into the store, asked for a dime's worth of copperas or some other commodity-and then loafed with pany has 187 different items on the "boys" around the stove while market.
-All labels carry the Spanthe druggist spent a valuable halfhour weighing and measuring and labeling the order from his stock supply.
+It was in the "carly days," moreover, that a customor meandered into the store, asked for a dime's worth of copperas or some other commodity-and then loafed with the "boys" around the stove while the druggist spent a valuable halfhour weighing and measuring and labeling the order from his stock supply.